anhnguyendepocen/MITx_Statistic_Data_Science/README.md

 At your discretion, to finish in a reduced time, 14.310x (Data Analysis in Social Science) may be taken in conjunction with either 18.6501x (Fundamentals of Statistics) or 6.86x (Machine Learning with Python) as a standalone class.

+Python will be used in 6.686x, and R is covered in 18.6501x.
+Please note, it is assumed learners are comfortable with Python before starting this MicroMasters program.
+R will be reviewed.